Welcome, skip to the content.

 Aurecon’s Programme, Portfolio and Project Delivery Leader John Mason says that programme and portfolio management offer benefits to the planning, delivery and maintenance of water infrastructure.

 Colin Dominish writes about the shift from the age of Information, to the Connected Age, where infrastructure will converse with itself and humans in ways that transform the built environment.

-Markets: Data & telecommunications, Energy, WaterExpertise: Power transmission and distribution, Asset management, Urbanisation
+Markets: Data & telecommunications, Energy, WaterExpertise: Power transmission and distribution, Urbanisation, Telecommunications infrastructure, Data and ICT facilities

 Abbas Jamie's latest column for Transport World Africa focuses on the boom of air travel in Africa and its ability to leapfrog the physical challenges to progress and help open up the economies of the numerous landlocked countries among the continent’s 54 states.

 The AUD 200 million South Australian Health and Medical Institute (SAHMRI), which will accommodate as many 675 of the world’s foremost scientists, is both aesthetically pleasing as well as a model of smart efficiency.